hypersign-protocol/networks/testnet/jagrat/README.md

 - Copy all the persistent peers present in `testnet/jagrat/final_peers.json` and paste it in the attribute `persistent_peers`, present in the `${HOME}/.hid-node/config/config.toml` file.
 - Set the `minimum-gas-price` in `${HOME}/.hid-node/config/app.toml`.
 Example value: `0.02uhid`

-**Run Node using Cosmosvisor**
+**Run Node using Cosmovisor**

-You can run the hid-node in either of the following ways:
+You can run the `hid-node` in either of the following ways:
 - Terminal
    - Run the following to start `hid-node` in terminal
    ```sh
    cosmovisor run start
    ```
 - System Service
+   - Change directory: `cd /etc/systemd/system`
-   - Add the [Cosmosvisor system service file](https://github.com/hypersign-protocol/hid-node/blob/main/contrib/hidnoded-cosmovisor.service) to `/etc/systemd/system` directory.
+   - Add the [Cosmovisor system service file](https://github.com/hypersign-protocol/hid-node/blob/main/contrib/hidnoded-cosmovisor.service) to `/etc/systemd/system` directory.
    - Open the system service file and make necessary changes in line 7, which will specify your `hid-node` config path.
    - Reload service files: `sudo systemctl daemon-reload`
    - To enable your service on every reboot: `sudo systemctl enable hidnoded-cosmovisor.service`